-‘Peaceful’ protesters in Indiana marched by armed residents
+Floyd protesters in Indiana marched by armed residents

 Caschetta, who’s black, noted that he understands people’s Second Amendment rights but that the type of firearm the bystanders carried was excessive.

-“Their message was intimidation, protection,” said Caschetta, a junior at Elmhurst College who lives in Lowell.
+“Their message was intimidation, protection,” said Caschetta, a junior at Elmhurst College who lives in Lowell, Indiana.

 Meanwhile, police officers accompanied the protesters to assure them of the department’s support and protection, Land said.
 Police also told the people opposing the protesters that the department stands with the demonstration.